miriamramales/NewFlockingProject/src/augsburg/Lab06/README.md

 # Circle Model Class

-Cohesion ().
+cohesion ().
 Determines the average position of each boid and returns theta.

-Alignment().
+alignment().
 Determines the average direction of each boid and returns theta.

-Separation().
+separation().
 Determines how far the boids are and moves them away from each other.

-Newdirection() points the boids in a final direction.
+newDirection() points the boids in a final direction.

 # Vector Class